-To be responsible for performance management across the council and the integration of the council's budget and Fairer Future Plan enabling the council to deliver on the cabinet's priorities and to cope with financial constraints, together with its partners.
+The portfolio holder will be responsible for oversight of the development and implementation of the council's budget and be responsible for performance management across the council.
+To lead the integration of the council's budget and Fairer Future Plan. enabling the council to deliver on the cabinet's priorities and to cope with financial constraints, together with its partners.